cartertemm/grenam-remover/readme.md

 * user runs infected executable, game.exe
 * grenam is executed
 * Mutex is created to prevent multiple instances/operations from running at one time.
-* game.exe recursively enumerates through writable, uninfected executables starting at the root of C:.
+* game.exe recursively enumerates through writeable, uninfected executables starting at the root of C:.
 This means anything accessible, including attached volumes.
 * Once a file is found, the virus renames a working copy to v<filename>.exe, setting the windows FILE_ATTRIBUTE_SYSTEM and FILE_ATTRIBUTE_READONLY attributes to circumvent detection.
 To make it less obvious, the original program's icon is included if existent.
 In the case that none is found, a blank icon v<filename>.ico is created.
 * According to a page on MSDN, the virus only runs the original exe after infecting 123 files.
 This won't take very long.

 ## Why?

-Although a run through virus total yielded quite a promicing detection rating, 57 / 69, most anti-virus programs simply delete infected files without proper cleanup.
+Although a run through virus total yielded quite a promising detection rating, 57 / 69, most anti-virus programs simply delete infected files without proper cleanup.
 This leaves the users system still worse for wear.
 For example, desktop and start menu shortcuts remain inoperable.
 Grenam remover tries it's best to not only eliminate the threat but repair it's effects.
 The program does it's absolute best to eliminate false positives by only deleting files that correspond to the v<filename> pattern and have an approximate file size.
 I've yet to see false positives, even across multiple machines.

 ## Usage